Thairo Estrada Player Props: Giants vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 18th-ranked team ERA among all league pitching staffs (4.41).
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.47).

-- Davies gets the start for the Diamondbacks, his eighth of the season.
-He is 1-3 with a 7.11 ERA and 28 strikeouts through 31 2/3 innings pitched.
+- Kelly tries for his 10th win when he makes the start for the Diamondbacks, his 16th of the season.
+He is 9-3 with a 3.10 ERA and 96 strikeouts in 90 2/3 innings pitched.

-- In his most recent time out on Sunday, the righty tossed 3 2/3 innings against the Cleveland Guardians, allowing eight earned runs while surrendering nine hits.
+- The righty's most recent appearance was on Tuesday against the Milwaukee Brewers, when he threw seven innings, surrendering one earned run while allowing three hits.

-- In seven games this season, the 30-year-old has amassed an ERA of 7.11, with 8 strikeouts per nine innings.
-Opponents are hitting .311 against him.

 © 2023 Data Skrive.
 All rights reserved.